 Mortgage rates you can live with

 Mightily encouraged by current rock-bottom interest rates, the 15-year mortgage is gaining a higher profile.
-The traditional 30-year home loan is still far and away the most popular vehicle, but not as handily as it once used to be.
+The traditional 30-year home loan is still far and away from the most popular vehicle, but not as handily as it once used to be.
 With the New Year beginning, the average rate for a 15-year mortgage was 2.64 percent with fees (also called points) at a modest .06 percent.
-This compares to 3.34 percent for the 30-year mortgage, and fees of .07 percent which are also at historic lows.
-By sobering contrast, in 1981 the interest rate on residential property reached a dizzying 18.45 percent, with points at 2.3 percent.
+This compares to 3.34 percent for the 30-year mortgage and fees of .07 percent, which are also at historic lows.
+By sobering contrast, in 1981, the interest rate on residential property reached a dizzying 18.45 percent, with points at 2.3 percent.

 The realty sales market has moved steadily upwards for enough quarters to make the trend credible.
 Optimism has returned.
 Just after Christmas, the Wall Street Journal announced, “Home Prices Hit a Milestone: Growing Demand, Shrinking Supply Buoy Housing Market; Tide Has Changed.”
 And, “New Sign of Strong Housing Demand.”
 Headlines like that beg the question, “What are you waiting for?”

 A refinancing boom

 We are effectively in a refinance boom, according to SMR Research, a leader in providing lenders with industry and market research about consumer lines of business.
 And SMR predicts that, like all boom times, it will come to an end.
 When it does, “Mortgage and home equity loan production will change radically, and for a very long time.”
 They do not necessarily mean change for the better.